CenturyLinkCloud/PublicKB/Lumen Edge Private Cloud/Network/create-internet-accessible-network.md

 }}}

 ### Description
-In this KB article, we walk through how to create a new software-defined network in Lumen Private Cloud on VMware Cloud Foundation (CPC on vCF).
-In this particular use case, we would like to allow this network to have Outbound Internet., and will do the following:
+In this KB article, we walk through how to create a new software-defined network in Lumen Private Cloud on VMware Cloud Foundation (LPC on VCF).
+In this particular use case, we would like to allow this network to have Outbound Internet, and will do the following:

 1. Create the Network
 2. Create a Firewall Rule to allow Outbound Internet Access for the Network